 Google will give you a list of related keywords.
 You will also see the average monthly search for that keyword.

 The graph displays the average monthly searches.
-You can see that art marketing was searched between three million and four million times a month for the past year.
+Art marketing was searched between three million and four million times a month for the past year.

-Below the graph, you will have a list of ad group ideas as well as keyword ideas.
+Below the graph, you will see a list of ad group and keyword ideas.

 This will let you know how high the competition is for specific keywords.